Rust-GCC/gccrs/gcc/jit/docs/internals/index.rst

-For example, to run a binary that uses the library against a non-installed build of the library in LIBGCCJIT_BUILD_DIR you need an invocation of the client code like this, to preprend the dir to each of the environment
+For example, to run a binary that uses the library against a non-installed build of the library in LIBGCCJIT_BUILD_DIR you need an invocation of the client code like this, to prepend the dir to each of the environment
 variables:

 .. code-block:: console